Kroy Biermann: Personal life

-In May 2010, Biermann participated in a Dancing Stars Of Atlanta charity event, at which he met Kim Zolciak, to raise money for Alzheimer's disease.
+In May 2010, Biermann participated in a Dancing Stars Of Atlanta charity event to raise money for Alzheimer's disease at which event he met Kim Zolciak.
 Their meeting was later shown on the third season of The Real Housewives of Atlanta.
 The couple starred on two seasons of Housewives and eight seasons of their own spin-off, Don't Be Tardy.
-Their son, Kroy Jagger (KJ), was born on May 31, 2011.
+Their son, Kroy Jagger "KJ", was born in May 2011.
 The couple wed at their Roswell, Georgia home on November 11, 2011.
-Zolciak became pregnant again and son Kash Kade was born on August 15, 2012.
-On November 25, 2013, their twins Kaia Rose and Kane Ren were born.
-In March 2013, Biermann filed to legally adopt Zolciak's daughters, Brielle and Ariana, from her previous relationships.
+Zolciak became pregnant again and another son was born.
+Subsequently they had twins.
+In March 2013, Biermann filed to legally adopt Zolciak's daughters, including Ariana, from her previous relationships.
 When the adoption became final in July 2013, the girls changed their last names to Biermann.

 In May 2023, Biermann filed for divorce from Zolciak after eleven years of marriage, citing their date of separation as April 30.
 In July 2023, both Biermann and Zolciak announced they had terminated their separation and are going to work on their marriage.
 One month later, in August, Biermann filed for divorce from Zolciak for the second time.

+On September 3, 2026, 15–year–old KJ was indicted on seven felony charges including one count of aggravated child molestation, aggravated sexual battery, aggravated sodomy, false imprisonment, and three counts of aggravated sexual battery against a child under 16.
+The charges relate to an alleged sexual assault on a classmate from April of 2026 in an Alpharetta gym.
+On September 11, 2026, he was granted a $200,000 bond that included house arrest, wearing a GPS ankle monitor, surrendering his passport to his attorney, completing his schooling virtually, prohibition from using cell phones or posting on social media, and being barred from having any contact with the alleged victim.
+His attorney previously filed a motion to move the case to juvenile court.
+Prior to the latest charges, KJ had been placed under court supervision in October of 2025 for allegedly filming himself sexually assaulting an underaged relative.